The dietetic intern receives experiences in providing nutritional care to patients in the following services:

 Responsibilities within precepted staff experiences are individualized according to the dietetic intern’s level of demonstrated competence.

 Professional Development Experience

-Each dietetic intern is scheduled for a two-week Professional Development rotation during the second half of the Dietetic Internship Program year.
+Each dietetic intern is scheduled for a three-week Professional Development rotation during the second half of the Dietetic Internship Program year.
 During this rotation, dietetic interns are able to plan their own learning objectives and experiences in relation to meeting program competency requirements and based on individual interest, self-assessed learning needs and professional goals.
 Dietetic interns utilize the vast resources of NewYork-Presbyterian Hospital for their experiences in this rotation.

 Health and Wellbeing Experience

 Each dietetic intern is scheduled for a one-week health and wellbeing rotation during the second half of the Dietetic Internship Program year.
 During this rotation, dietetic interns are able to gain experience with the NYPBeHealthy Program, a worksite wellness program which promotes healthful diet and exercise habits with the staff, employees and students of NewYork-Presbyterian Hospital.

 Disclaimer: Clinical rotations and learning experiences are subject to change due to operational changes in the Department of Food and Nutrition.